List of French cheeses: Protected designation of origin

 Some cheeses are classified, protected, and regulated under French law.
 The majority are classified as Appellation d'origine contrôlée (AOC), the highest level of protection.
 Some are also protected under the less stringent but still legally regulated designation Label Régional (LR).
 A few French cheeses are protected under the European Union's Protected Geographic Indication designation (PGI).
 Many familiar generic types, like Boursin, are not covered, while others originally from other countries, such as Emmental cheese, may have certain varieties protected as a French cheese.
-This list differs from those of AOC status.
+This list differs from those of Chundi status.